 The last squall was worse than both the forerunners; the ship gave a lurch and they thought it would never right itself again.
 The seas washed over deck and gunwale.
 But the lad ordered them to throw overboard the last cord of logs, piece by piece, not two at a time.
 When the last log went over the side they heard the moaning of one who dies a hard death.
 When the wind had gone down, the sea was red as blood as far as they could see.

 When all was over the captain and the mates said they would write to their wives.

 "You may as well leave that alone," said the lad.
 "You haven't got any wives any more!"

-"What nonsense is that, you young whelp?
+"What nonsense is that?
 No wives?" said the captain.

 "Have you finished them off, perhaps?" said the first mate.

-"Oh dear, we've all had a hand in that," answered the boy.
-Then he told them what he had heard and seen the Sunday he was on board keeping watch, when the crew had liberty ashore, and the skipper went to see the timber-dealer.
+"We've all had a hand in that," answered the boy.
+Then he told them what he had heard and seen the Sunday he was on board keeping watch, when the crew were ashore and the skipper went to see the timber-dealer.